Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Jeremy Bentham, An Introduction to the Principles of Morals and Legislation (1780), Emancipate Your Colonies!
-(1793) and Anarchical Fallacies (1796), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, Immanuel Kant, Critique of Pure Reason (1781), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, economics, and politics.
+Modern conversations in human and social sciences.
 Lecture and seminar, with attention to above assigned, Adam Smith, The Theory of Moral Sentiments (1759) and The Wealth of Nations (1776), along with associated studies.

 Thursday, Natural Sciences

-Modern Atlantic and European natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Fourth Week